mingz628/FunGP/README.md

 ---
 ### Initialisation

-To get started with GPmixture, make sure to import the necessary libraries:
+To get started with GPmixture, make sure to import and install the necessary libraries:

 ```python
 import numpy as np